NAGA1729/youflyweaccommodate/README.md

 1. G.Naga Vinay

-Developer of the project.
-Created the website and managed the website using HTML, css.
+Developer of the project,Deployed the Website,Created the website and managed the website using HTML, css.

 2. Mohammad lal sahir:

-Developed the project.
-Data collection, Done the entire process.
+Documentation and content collection of the project.

 3. G.Bhanuprakash Reddy:

-Development, deployment, Static website in Azure portal.
+Data collection, Done the entire process.

 4. M.Saipriya:

-Documentation and content collection of the project.
+Designed the project.

 # AZURE CORE SERVICES USED:
 Azure Storage